Holden Gemini: TE (1979–1982)

 Engine options originally stayed the same.
 In early 1981, the option of a 1.8-litre Isuzu diesel model was introduced, fitted with an M76 five-speed gearbox.
-This one was also a strong seller in Indonesia, where it was popular as a taxi.
+This one was also a strong seller in Indonesia, where it was mostly used as a taxi.
 In Australia, all diesel Geminis were only available as SL/X five-speed manuals.
 Rhone green was a colour made available exclusively for the diesel, but other colours in the range could be ordered.
 Production of the diesel commenced in March 1981.

 TF (1982–1983)

 The facelifted TF series Gemini was released in March 1982.
 It was offered in four-door sedan, three-door wagon, and two-door van variants.
 All models gained new grille treatments, and the SL/X variant received flush headlamps.
 The interior received major revisions with a new dashboard (creating the impression of more space in the vehicle) and a relocated steering column that put the steering wheel in line with the driver, rather than angled towards the centre of the car.
 The styling is often compared to the then-current VH Commodore range, but in fact the styling was introduced on the Isuzu Gemini in 1981 and carried across to the Australian model.